MicrosoftDocs/msteams-docs/msteams-platform/get-started/choose-what-suits-you.md

 # Choose what suits you

-You've built your first tab app, notification bot, and message extension.
+You built your first tab app, notification bot, and message extension.
 You can build a Teams app based on your business needs, development environment, and domain knowledge.
 Teams offers you the flexibility to select the tools, framework, languages, and environment to build your app.

 ## Tools and SDKs